yeray142/QML-QGNN/README.md

 ```
 3. Open the Jupyter notebooks in the `notebooks/` directory to explore the experiments and results.

-4. Use the code and models in the `models/` directory for your image classification tasks.
+4. Use the code and models in the `models/` directory for solving your TSP instances.

 ## License